forrestcoward/MTG-Card-Generator/README.md

-# Magic: The Gathering Card Generator (Utilizing OpenAI)
+# Magic: The Gathering Card Generator

 This is a project to generate realistic Magic: The Gathering cards using OpenAI's text and image generation capabilties.
 Generated cards are rendered beautifully using CSS.

-Users can enter a prompt describing the type of Magic card they would like to generate, and the response will be a picture of a card.
+Users can enter a prompt describing the type of Magic card they would like to generate, and the response will be a be a rendered image of a realistic card that matches the prompt (to some capacity).
 Here is an example card generation:

 <p align="center">
   <img src="cards\gpt-generator.png" width="480px" height="700px">